ashokatechmin/SpikedVodka/README.md

 ## The Problem

 The Ashoka University UG Facebook group had some uninvited guests that could jeopardize the safety of the group.
-Moreover, amnually verifying whether a person is from Ashoka university by cross-checking every request to the group with the LMS directory is cumbersome & unreliable.
+Moreover, annually verifying whether a person is from Ashoka university by cross-checking every request to the group with the LMS directory is cumbersome & unreliable.
 A system is required to verify that the person requesting to join the FB group is really an Ashokan.

 ## The solution